 This being rehab, rules are going to get broken from time to time.
 Given that people who check into Reflections aren’t expecting (or paying for) boot camp, it makes sense that “the staff is pretty easy-going,” as one former resident put it.
 One person who was using his cell phone too much, and distracting himself from treatment, said that “I was not scolded, but rather offered different options to help me ... get my needs met.”

 But not everything slides: Another person lied about his passes and got his privileges revoked for two weeks, while yet another ran afoul of staff for staying up way too late and “ended up with a writing assignment.”
 (So it’s not exactly lockdown, but still.)

-In terms of medical attention, Reflections does not have on-site doctors—but staff will drive you to a doctor’s appointment as needed.
-And, upon arrival at the rehab, all patients are evaluated by Clinical Director Dr. William Hanna for their initial assessment.
+In terms of medical attention, Reflections has a medical staff on site and an MD on staff as well as a LNP and NP.
+Upon arrival at the rehab, all patients are evaluated by Clinical Director Dr. William Hanna for their initial assessment.